MetzgerH/MonsterMaker/README.md

 # MonsterMaker
-This is a program made for storing, manipulating, importing, and exporting Dungeonns and Dragons fifth edition monster statblocks.<br><br><br>
+This is a program made for storing, manipulating, importing, and exporting Dungeonns and Dragons fifth edition monster statblocks.
+WIP<br><br><br>
 Current functions:
 - Storage capabilities for creatures, including 29 attributes (see implemented attributes list below)
 - Importing from markdown according to the standard set by https://5e.tools/bestiary (this standard is also used by https://homebrewery.naturalcrit.com)